pelagios/pelagios-graph-explorer/readme.md

 ## Getting Started

 The PELAGIOS Data Visualization Toolkit is built with [Gradle] (http://www.gradle.org).
+(Download and installation instructions for Gradle are [here] (http://www.gradle.org/installation.html)).
 To test and compile the project, run

 ``gradle build``